Superalgos/Superalgos/README.md

 git clone https://github.com/John/Superalgos
 ```

+Ok, you have installed Superalgos.
+To run the App, jump to the section Usage below.

 ## Instalation Notes

 **1.** You need to make a fork so that you may contribute work.
 Superalgos is a Community project and you are expected to contribute, like everyone else.
 You don't need to be a technical person to contribute.
 Fixing a typo in the docs or translating a paragraph into your native language are valuable contributions too.
 Superalgos has built-in features that make contributing easy.
 Help make Superalgos better and Superalgos will better serve you!
 [Free-riding is not cool](https://en.wikipedia.org/wiki/Free-rider_problem), particularly on free, open-source, Community-driven projects.